 Results can take 24-72 hours to be received from the time the sample is received at the Broad Institute lab, which is typically around 11 p.m., Monday through Friday.

-The tracers will not request information such as Social Security numbers or banking information.
-If you receive a call requesting this information, do not share it, as it may be a scam.
+- A member of your state’s contact tracing team will contact you, and you’ll be expected to participate fully in their tracing efforts.
+(Tracers will not request information such as Social Security numbers or banking information.
+If you receive a call requesting this information, do not share it, as it may be a scam.)